rkillickdev/rewind/README.md

 | --- | ------------ | :---: |
 | [#11](https://github.com/rkillickdev/rewind/issues/11) | As a user I can choose to order the list by 'most liked' or 'most talked about' so that I can view most popular snapshots first | Pass |

+___

 * The `Snapshot` component is rendered for each snapshot in the list, each with a unique key (this is provided by the snapshot id).
-This displays the Profile avatar and name of the owner, Snapshot image, title, date created and description if available.
+This displays the Profile avatar and name of the owner, Snapshot image, title, date updated and description if available.
 Exactly what else the user sees is determined by their authentication status and props passed into the component.

 ![Snapshots list all users](docs/features/gifs/snapshots-list.gif)

+___

 ### **All Users**

-* All users navigating to the 'Home' page can view a list of all snapshots, ordered by the most recently created.
+* All users navigating to the 'Home' page can view a list of all snapshots, ordered by the most recently updated.

 | | User Story | Acceptance Criteria Satisfied |
 | --- | ------------ | :---: |
 | [#9](https://github.com/rkillickdev/rewind/issues/9) | As a user I can view all snapshots posted so that I can get an overview of the type of content available on the site and decide whether I would like to sign up | Pass |

+___

-### **Unauthenticated**
+### **Unauthenticated User**

 ![Snapshot unauthenticated user](docs/features/pp5-features-snapshot-unauth.png)

 * Icons and tallies for recommendation and comment counts are displayed.
 If the user tries to recommend the snapshot, a tooltip provides feedback that they must be signed in to carry out this action.
-Clicking on the comments icon directs the user to the Snapshot Detail Page.
+If audio samples belong to the snapshot, a waveform icon is displayed.
+Clicking on the comments icon or waveform directs the user to the Snapshot Detail Page.

+___

 ![Home unauthenticated user](docs/features/pp5-features-home-unauth.png)

-* To the right of the Snapshot list, a reuseable `UserDirection` component is rendered to display a hero image and 'call to action' button, encouraging the user to 'get started' by signing up.
+* To the right of the Snapshot list, a re-useable `UserDirection` component is rendered to display a hero image and 'call to action' button, encouraging the user to 'get started' by signing up.

+___

-### **Authenticated**
+### **Authenticated User**

+![Add snapshot icon](docs/features/gifs/add-snapshot.gif)

 * The AddSnapshot component is rendered.
 This displays a clickable icon which directs the user to the `SnapshotCreateForm`

-![Add snapshot icon](docs/features/gifs/add-snapshot.gif)
+___

+![Recommend snapshots](docs/features/gifs/recommend-snapshot.gif)

 * Users can recommend/ remove recommendations for snaphots that they do not own.
 If they own the snapshot and attempt to recommend, a tooltip provides feedback that they cannot carry out this action.

-![Recommend snapshots](docs/features/gifs/recommend-snapshot.gif)

 | | User Story | Acceptance Criteria Satisfied |
 | --- | ------------ | :---: |
 | [#22](https://github.com/rkillickdev/rewind/issues/22) | As a logged in user I can recommend a snapshot so that I can show my appreciation of another user's post and encourage others to view it  | Pass |

+___

+![Pin snapshots](docs/features/gifs/pin-snapshot.gif)

 * Users can pin/ remove pins for any snapshot.

-![Pin snapshots](docs/features/gifs/pin-snapshot.gif)

 | | User Story | Acceptance Criteria Satisfied |
 | --- | ------------ | :---: |
 | [#23](https://github.com/rkillickdev/rewind/issues/23) | As a logged in user I can pin any snapshots of interest while browsing the site so that I can build a list of posts to return to later   | Pass |

+___

+![Set preferences message](docs/features/new-user-preference-message.png)

 * If a user has not set their profile preferences, a `UserDirection` component is rendered with props passed to display a reminder message and button directing them to their profile edit page.

-![Set preferences message](docs/features/new-user-preference-message.png)

 * The RelevantProfiles component is rendered to the right of the snapshot list (see description of the component below).

+___

+![For You page follow profiles](docs/features/gifs/pp5-follow-profiles-for-you-page.gif)

 * Authenticated users navigating to the 'For you' page can view a list of snapshots filtered by any snapshot belonging to a profile they are following.
 This stage of the filtering is carried out on the backend, with the required filterset field passed to the component as a prop.
 Returned results are ordered according to recommendation count (descending order).

-![For You page follow profiles](docs/features/gifs/pp5-follow-profiles-for-you-page.gif)

-If a user has not followed any other profiles, a resuable `Asset` component is rendered to display a message encouraging the user to start following other profiles to fill the page.
+___

 ![For You page no results](docs/features/pp5-for-you-no-results.png)

+* If a user has not followed any other profiles, a resuable `Asset` component is rendered to display a message encouraging the user to start following other profiles to fill the page.

+___

+![For You page filtered by user preferences](docs/features/gifs/pp5-for-you-filter-by-prefs.gif)

 * If a user has specified their preferences on the profile edit page, Snapshots on the 'For You' page will be further filtered on the frontend to match these preferences.
 This ensures that each user receives bespoke content best matched to their interests.
 If the frontend filtering returns no results, by default snapshots belonging to all followed profiles are displayed.

-![For You page filtered by user preferences](docs/features/gifs/pp5-for-you-filter-by-prefs.gif)
+___

+![Pinned page](docs/features/gifs/add-to-pinned-page.gif)

 * Authenticated users navigating to the 'Pinned' page can view a list of all snapshots that they have pinned, ordered by most recently created (descending order).

-![Pinned page](docs/features/gifs/add-to-pinned-page.gif)
+___

+![Remove from Pinned page](docs/features/gifs/remove-pins.gif)

 * Pins can be removed for a snapshot on the 'Pinned' page and the list dynamically updates in response to this, so the targeted snapshot is no longer displayed.

-![Remove from Pinned page](docs/features/gifs/remove-pins.gif)

 </details>